It's the time of the year we all look forward to - the traditional Kiwi "Summer Holidays"

 - Is your business traditionally quiet around these dates?
 It's better for your business if your team takes time off when it's not as busy, rather than wanting to take leave when you are busy.

 - Are your suppliers closed or only open on certain days?
 This could make continuing to work difficult or cause costly delays waiting for suppliers and deliveries to happen.

 - Do your employees have annual leave owing?
 It's better for your business' bottom line if there isn't too much annual leave owing at the end of the financial year.
 Otherwise, it gets counted as profit to your business.

-- Taking 3 work days off between Christmas & New Year plus the public holidays, it adds up to an 11 day break.
+- Take 3 work days off between Christmas & New Year plus the public holidays, means an eleven (11) day break.
 Your employees will use 3 days of their annual leave.

-- Add the 3 normal work days in 2022 immediately after the public holidays, equals 14 days off.
+- Add the first 3 normal work days in 2023 - immediately after the public holidays, means fourteen (16) days off.
 Your employees will use 6 days of their annual leave.

 Whether you choose to stay open or close down and take a break - decide what's the best option for you AND your team.
 And remember the 6 Ps